-The Third Review Conference agreed that, in keeping with the mandate of the Meetings of the States Parties (MSP), "to consider any matter with regard to the application or implementation of this Convention", the Meetings of the States Parties could inter alia consider the conclusions and recommendations of the Convention's four Committees, requests for extended mine clearance deadlines, any other relevant matters and the report of the Implementation Support Unit (ISU)0 report, audited statement and work plan and budget."
+- The Third Review Conference agreed that, in keeping with the mandate of the Meetings of the States Parties (MSP), "to consider any matter with regard to the application or implementation of this Convention", the Meetings of the States Parties could inter alia consider the conclusions and recommendations of the Convention's four Committees, requests for extended mine clearance deadlines, any other relevant matters and the ISU's report, audited statement and work plan and budget." - Meetings of the States Parties have traditionally been held over five days.
+Nevertheless, since the Fifteenth Meeting of the States Parties in 2016, the combination of a deficit resulting from outstanding and unpaid assessed contributions and new financial accounting practices used by the United Nations have led to the need to implement costcutting measures including the shortening of the MSPs to four days.

-GE.19-15800(E)
+GE.19-16721(E)